Blackboard's approach to determining browser testing and validation is driven by two main considerations:

 Certain Internet Explorer configuration options can make it difficult to use some features of Blackboard Learn.
 To learn more, see the Internet Explorer Security Zones and Compatibility View topic in this section.

-This also includes two browsers that follow a cross-operating system, channel-based rapid software update path:
+This also includes three browsers that follow a cross-operating system, channel-based rapid software update path:

 - Firefox from Mozilla